silkimen/cordova-plugin-advanced-http/README.md

 Execute a POST request.
 Takes a URL, data, and headers.

 #### success
-The success function receives a response object with 3 properties: status, data, and headers.  **status** is the HTTP response code as numeric value. **data** is the response from the server as a string. **headers** is an object with the headers.
+The success function receives a response object with 4 properties: status, data, url, and headers.  **status** is the HTTP response code as numeric value. **data** is the response from the server as a string. **url** is the final URL obtained after any redirects as a string. **headers** is an object with the headers.
 The keys of the returned object are the header names and the values are the respective header values.
 All header names are lowercase.

 Here's a quick example: